gjohl/ml-practice/notes/software_architect_notes.md

 Code can flow downwards by one layer only.
 It can never skip a layer and can never go up a layer.
 This enforces modularity.

+A service might sit across layers, for example logging sits across the 3 layers described above.
+In this case, the logging service is called a "sross-cutting concern".

 Each layer should be independent of the implementation of other layers.
 Layers should handle exceptions from those below them, log the error and then throw a more generic exception, so that there is no reference to other layers' implementation.